lucas-fine/Bitshit/README.md

 Bishit follows very simple rules.
 A character followed by a bit will set a variable to the value of the bit.
 Variable names cannot be longer than a character, and there must not be any spaces.
 Anything after the declaration/assignment on a line is classed as a comment.

 ```
+00    define 0 = 0 and 1 = 1 makes it so that we can use these values
+11

 + A line starting with a plus is a comment

 a0    set the value of a to 0, or create it with 0 if it doesn't already exist